 But as the pros would like you to know, that's actually likely not the case.
 With more and more options hitting the market everywhere from your local drugstore to the fanciest department stores in the country, there's now likely an option out there for everyone—as long as you know what you're looking for.
 "When I founded Schmidt’s Deodorant, I was determined to create a deodorant that could compete not only within the natural space but on the same level as conventional brands," says Jaime Schmidt, founder of Schmidt's Deodorant, which has a line of natural products to fit a variety of needs.
 "My belief was that natural should be the norm and should no longer be reserved for a niche crowd, [because] why shouldn’t everyone have access to healthy, affordable products that work?"

 One thing to keep in mind, though, is that deodorants are not the same thing as antiperspirants.
-Deodorants add fragrance to mask body odors, while antiperspirants work to actually stop sweat from forming with aluminum salts, which aren’t used in natural deodorant formulas.
-“If you sweat moderately and/or have been using an antiperspirant for a while prior to using a natural deodorant, then it can certainly appear that the natural deodorant simply ‘does not work,'” says board-certified dermatologist Caroline Robinson, MD.
-“Knowing this going into a switch is half the battle.”
+Deodorants add fragrance to mask body odors, while antiperspirants work to actually stop sweat from forming with aluminum salts, which aren't used in natural deodorant formulas.
+(No matter the formula, there are also some benefits of not wearing deodorant.)
+"If you sweat moderately and/or have been using an antiperspirant for a while prior to using a natural deodorant, then it can certainly appear that the natural deodorant simply ‘does not work,'" says board-certified dermatologist Caroline Robinson, MD.
+"Knowing this going into a switch is half the battle."

 While natural deo doesn't block sweat the way antiperspirant does, it can help get rid of B.O. by neutralizing the odor-causing bacteria on the surface of your skin.
 And so, you need to find the formulation that works for your particular skin bacteria, and you should be good as (not at all stinky-smelling) gold.